Herbed and charred cabbage salad with three cheeses and walnuts

 - Pour the olive oil into the pan and begin to get it hot.

-- Cut the cabbage into quarters through the core (if the core is thick, cut a bit of it out, but leave enough so that the cabbage stays together).
-Put the first cut side of all four quarters down and char it lightly (dark gold, not carbon!) – this will take about five minutes.
-Then turn and char the other side.
+- Cut the cabbage vertically into sixths through the core (if the core is thick, cut a bit of it out, but leave enough so that the cabbage stays together).
+Put the first cut side of all six pieces down and char it lightly (dark gold, not carbon!) – this will take about five minutes.
+Then turn and char the other sides.

 - Meanwhile get a cup of water and a tablespoon of salt boiling.